YongRowZ/ParseLib/README.md

 # ParseLib
-# Returns a DataTable for a DataGridView from a .csv file
+# Returns DataTable for DataGridView from .csv file